 Have you tried FlockBase?
 Please leave a review!

 The Fresno-based Aplos is a web-based, low-cost accounting software for churches to help track donations and expenses.
 It is designed for small and startup nonprofit organizations and churches.
+If you are looking for software solutions with comparable features, these Aplos alternatives could be what you are looking for.

 Pricing: The basic plan, which includes accounting and online donations, starts at $25 per month for one user.
 The standard plan, at $40 per month, adds contribution statements.
 The advanced plan, for $120 per month, adds features such as recurring transactions and multi-site church accounting along with advanced reports.
 All plans include unlimited phone and email support, 1 GB of file storage, free updates, and free access to an accountant.
 Donor management starts at $35 per month.
 Aplos also offers discounts for small or new churches.